Campaigns of 1799 of the French Revolutionary Wars: Germany

 The French offensive relied on coordinated attacks by the Army of the Danube, the Army of Mayence, and the Army of the North.

 Southwestern Germany

 On 1 March 1799, the Army of Observation, in an order of battle of approximately 30,000 men in four divisions, crossed the Rhine at Kehl and Basel.
-The following day, the it was renamed the Army of the Danube.
+The following day, it was renamed the Army of the Danube.